A wealth of information about the House of Commons and the House of Lords is already available to the public.

 Data Protection Act 1998

 The personal data supply on this form will be held and processed in accordance with the provisions of the Data Protection Act 1998 by the House of Parliament to whom you have directed your request.
 This information will be processed for the purpose of handling your request for information.
-For further information about the processing of personal data please see:
+For further information about the processing of personal data please refer to the relevant House: